el-varquez/po-ocr-service/README.md

 - Use Case pattern: application actions are represented by focused classes such as `QueueExtractionUseCase` and `ProcessNextExtractionJobUseCase`.
 - Repository pattern: database access is hidden behind application interfaces.
 - Adapter pattern: OCR, file storage, parsing, and persistence are replaceable implementations.
-- Background Worker pattern: extraction runs outside the request/response cycle.
+- Background Worker + Observer pattern: extraction runs outside the request/response cycle; the API signals the in-process worker through `IExtractionJobSignal` instead of the worker polling the database.
 - DTO/Contract pattern: API responses and requests are separated from domain entities.